GLOBAL MARKETS-Shares tumble on impatience over Trump policies; euro gains

 NEW YORK, March 21 U.S. and European shares tumbled on Tuesday on concerns that higher interest rates and pro-growth U.S. policies were on hold, boosting safe-haven Treasuries and gold prices, while the euro hit a more than six-week high against the dollar on soothed French election worries.

-The U.S. S&P 500 financial sector fell as much as 2.8 percent and was on track for its biggest daily plunge in nine months.
+The U.S. S&P 500 financial sector fell more than 2 percent and was on track for its biggest daily plunge in two months.
 Analysts attributed the selling to reduced confidence that U.S. President Donald Trump's pro-growth policies, including financial deregulation, would occur soon, and to concerns of a dovish Federal Reserve.

 The Fed stuck to its outlook for two more hikes this year last week, instead of the three expected by many market participants.